 Some people prefer longer hooks.
 I personally prefer a shorter hook because they’re less likely to get caught in my hair.

-Also, be sure to stay tuned for Parts 2 and 3 of this series for some fun ideas for embellishing your Marquis ear wires using beads that you already have on hand.
+Also, be sure to check out Part 2 and Part 3 of this series for some fun ideas for embellishing your Marquis ear wires using beads that you already have on hand.
 We’ll make some fun and flirty earrings that I think you’re going to love.

 Straighten a length of 20ga wire by running it between your fingers or the jaws of your Nylon jaw pliers a few times.